 Ear Surgery is appropriate for patients with abnormally large ears, ears that protrude on the sides, or for patients that want to correct a previous surgery.
 Children who are eligible for this surgery must have ear cartilage that is stable enough for the procedure.
 Patients who are insecure about their ear deformities often times report an increase in self-confidence after their surgery.

 During your first visit, the ears will be evaluated for shape, any missing components and symmetry.
-Dr. Alghoul will discuss your expected cosmetic outcome for the procedure, answer any questions you may have, and determine if an otoplasty surgery in Chicago is the correct course of action.
+Dr. Alghoul will discuss your expected cosmetic outcome for the procedure, answer any questions you may have, and determine if an otoplasty surgery in Amman is the correct course of action.
 Based on the deformity present, a correction recommendation will be made.

 What to Expect